yesman-choque/AudioShare/README.md

 For setting up an audio toggle to easily switch between standard audio and shared microphone audio.

+ We need to give `.sh` execution permission as administrator:
 ```bash
 sudo chmod +x toggleAudioShare.sh
 ```